 No matter what angle they are viewed from, mountains make a stunning part of the Anchorage skyline.
-The Chugach Mountains stretch up to the city from the east, and Mount McKinley, North America's tallest mountain, summons from the Alaska Range to the north.
+The Chugach Mountains stretch up to the city from the east, and Denali, North America's tallest mountain, summons from the Alaska Range to the north.
 The Kenai Mountains, Talkeetnas, Tordrillos and even the Aleutians can also be spotted from the city.
 Alaska’s most awe-inspiring peaks are within easy reach of Anchorage and each range holds a vast array of adventures.

 The Chugach Mountains